Dutch Oven Apple Pie

 Tips & Tricks

-• To really make your life easier, this recipe can be made using a store-bought crust.
-No judgment here; sometimes you want to be able to enjoy your campfire without worrying about making dough from scratch!
+- This recipe can be made using a store-bought crust, which will really make your life easier.
+No judgment here; sometimes, you want to enjoy your campfire without worrying about making dough from scratch!
 Put down the rolling pin, let Pillsbury do the work, and grab yourself a nice cocktail instead.

 More Camping Dessert Recipes You’ll Love